 The UConn women’s basketball program has churned out some of the best players the sport has ever seen.
-Sue Bird, Diana Taurasi, Tina Charles, and Maya Moore all passed through Storrs on their way to becoming legends.
+Sue Bird, Diana Taurasi, Tina Charles and Maya Moore passed through Storrs on their way to becoming legends.

 Breanna attended Cicero-North Syracuse High School (C-NS).
 She was a stud from the get-go, playing her first games with the high school basketball team while still in eighth grade.
 The power forward increased production every year and led the team to the New York AA public state title as a junior.
 That same year, she announced her commitment to play college basketball under head coach Geno Auriemma at the University of Connecticut.

 A day after her announcement, she dunked for the first time in a game.